James-HoneyBadger/Time_Warp_Classic/docs/developer-guide/CONTRIBUTING.md

 ## 📄 License

-By contributing to Time_Warp IDE, you agree that your contributions will be licensed under the same license as the project.
+By contributing to Time_Warp, you agree that your contributions will be licensed under the same license as the project.

 ## 🙏 Recognition